-These skills can be learned by taking an entry level position at a top firm or working under a good mentor in a business.
+Marketing skills can be learned by taking an entry level position at a top firm or working under a good mentor in a business.
 We’d especially recommend focusing on the more technology-driven marketing that’s sometimes called “growth hacking.”
-Some good books include SPIN Selling by Neil Rackham, and Influence by Robert Cialdini.
 Read more in our career review of marketing.

-Example: Rather than entering law or working at a charity after graduation, Peter chose to learn computer programming and becoming a data scientist at a startup, because this allowed him to gain better career capital.
+Example: Having studied political science, and decided against graduate study, Peter wasn’t sure what to do.
+He considered law or working at a charity.
+But instead he taught himself to program and became a data scientist at a startup, because this allowed him to gain better career capital.
 Read more in his full story:

 “I relied heavily on research done by 80,000 Hours to inform my decision.”

 4. Do what contributes, to build career capital

 A common mistake at this point is to think that building career capital always means doing something that gives you formal credentials, like a law degree, or doing something prestigious, like consulting.

 It’s easy to focus on “hard” aspects of career capital, like having a brand-name employer, because they’re concrete; but the “soft” aspects of career capital – your skills, achievements, connections and reputation – are equally important, if not more so.
 The conventional options, like professional services, are good for career capital, but not outstanding.
 The very best career capital comes from impressive achievements.

 This is why doing something less conventional, like starting your own organisation, can sometimes be the best path for career capital.
 If you succeed, it’ll be impressive.
 Even if you don’t succeed, you’ll learn a lot, and might meet lots of interesting people.
 So if you’re really motivated by a new project you think is important, then seriously consider it as a route to career capital.